NetApp-StorageGRID/Windows-Deployment-Tools/README.md

 # Windows-Deployment-Tools
-This repository contains Windows based tools to assist with StorageGRID Webscale deployment.
+This repository contains Windows based tools to assist with StorageGRID&reg; Webscale deployment.

 ## Excel Based Planning and Configuration Tools